WELCOME BACK ADVENTURERS!

 When you want some fish, you go out to the sea and come back with it.
 That is how useful the canoe is to us.

-— Na Mangoia, Canoe Builder
+— Na Mangoia, canoe builder

 WHY ARE CANOES SO VALUABLE IN KIRIBATI?

-Senior Curriculum Officer of the Kiribati, Ministry of Education - Raobeia shares his perspective on the value of the Canoe in Kiribati.
+Senior Curriculum Officer of the Kiribati, Ministry of Education - Raobeia shares his perspective on the value of the canoe in Kiribati.
 His interview is accompanied by footage of a canoe crossing from Buota to Abatoa.

 IN KIRIBATI, IT IS A COMMUNITY EFFORT TO BUILD A CANOE.